ninyancat13/github-tips/README.md

 - You still need to go into the Github UI to create a repository called 'new-repo' for this to work.
 However you could use something like a github command line interface to bypass this (see notes underneath).

-Create a new repository (with new readme.md file) and push to Github
+Create a new repository (with new readme.md file) and then push to Github
 ```
 echo "# new-repo" >> README.md (OR 'touch README.md' works fine too)
 git init